-A tripod stabilizes your camera and prevents your photos from being ruined by shaky hands.
-This may not be an issue if you shoot in full daylight with high shutter speeds, but tripods are essential if you ever want to do low-light or long-exposure photography.
+A tripod stabilizes your camera and prevents your photos blurring as a result of shaky hands.
+Tripods are essential if you ever want to do low-light or long-exposure photography.
+Slower shutter speeds and smaller apertures also require a tripod.

 2. External Flash